opendistro/for-elasticsearch-docs/docs/security-configuration/configuration.md

   trustedProxies: <string> # Regex pattern
 ```

-If you disable anonymous authentication, the Security plugin won't initialize if you have not provided at least one `authc`.
+If you disable anonymous authentication, the security plugin won't initialize if you have not provided at least one `authc`.

 ## Authentication